Category Archives: parentings

 I am not exactly sure what happened in the mid-1960s.
 I was told in my first years at TC, that, after Osborne died, the faculty of the programs in clinical psychology took umbrage at a program which appeared to give doctorate to people who would then engage in (family) therapy away from their own controls.
 At the same time, Lawrence Cremin got convinced that, as he put it, “education proceeds from many institutions” and particularly from families.
 He recruited Hope Leichter, a sociologist from the Harvard Department of Social Relations, whom he promoted, made chair of what was still “Home and Family Life” with the goal of transforming it into a department of “Family and Community Education.”
 This transformation was completed in 1976.
 Paul Vahanian, the last professor with a family therapy background, was not replaced when he retired.
 Rather, Leichter, Cremin and the others concerned with the matter invited anthropologists to join the evolving department (me from Chicago, and Ray McDermott from Stanford).

-And then, in 1990, the department was closed and the faculty scattered.
+And then, in 1990, Teachers College, that is its administration on the basis of a recommendation by a faculty committee, closed the department and the faculty scattered.

 I tell this story to make a point that keeps being obscured or, at best, side-lined: some at Teachers College always insisted that a school of education must pay attention to whatever one might want to call the institutions that take care of children when the children are not in school, or are the resting places of adults when they leave their salaried jobs.